MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 This feature gives users the option to translate messages from [any language supported by Microsoft Translator](https://www.microsoft.com/en-us/translator/languages.aspx) into the network's default language.
 To enable this feature, the network admin must accept a Terms and Services agreement in order to use Microsoft's proprietary translation technology.
 This feature is disabled by default.

-When this enabled, users have a **Translate** option with any message posted in a language different than the language they've selected in **Preferences** in their Viva Engage settings.
+When this feature is enabled, users have a **Translate** option with any message posted in a language different than the language they've selected in **Preferences** in their Viva Engage settings.

 - On the **Configuration** page, in the **Enabled Features** section, select whether to allow **Message Translation**.